Resources on Racial Justice

 In October 2016, the governing body of Friends General Conference approved an institutional assessment on systemic racism to identify and address structural oppression within FGC as an institution and among FGC-affiliated Monthly Meetings and Yearly Meetings.
 Below is a link which was created by FGC to assemble all of the resources, updates, reports about the Institutional Assessment and the Anti-Racism Implementation Group that have been distributed to Friends and meetings united in the important work of confronting racism and white supremacy.
 We share this link as a starting point to understanding our part in creating a more just institution.

 Check out their spiritual deepening library for information and activities including reading groups and virtual workshops.

-Books Friends recommend or have studied as a book group:
+Books and Videos Friends recommend or have studied as a book group:

 Me & White Supremacy by Layla F. Saad - (SAYMA and WKFM completed a group study of this work in August of 2020)